 8) What other social benefits have you contributed that go beyond your core delivery activities (ones that are completely unrelated to your main services)?

-For our team away day in 2018, we volunteered at a local charity, Grow Stonehouse, which is a community gardening project in Stonehouse, Plymouth, which helps local residents to find ways to meet, socialise and spend time outdoors in shared green spaces.
+For our annual team away day, we take part in a volunteering activity.
+In 2018, we volunteered with local charity Grow Stonehouse; a community gardening project in Stonehouse, Plymouth, which helps local residents to find ways to meet, socialise and spend time outdoors in shared green spaces.

 9) What social and environmental benefits have you created from internal operational policies and actions?

-We are an accredited Living Wage Employer, which means we are committed to paying all employees the real Living Wage, which reflects the real cost of living, rewarding a hard day’s work with a fair day’s pay.
+We are accredited as a Living Wage Employer, which means we are committed to paying all employees the real Living Wage (as set by the Living Wage Foundation), which reflects the real cost of living, rewarding a hard day’s work with a fair day’s pay.

-We have joined the Disability Confident scheme as Committed (Level 1), which involves signing up to the below commitments:
+We are also committed to making our employment and recruitment practices more inclusive, to enable us to recruit and support disabled and otherwise disadvantaged people.
+We have joined the Disability Confident scheme at the Committed level, which involves signing up to the below commitments: